Kingdavid022/scraped-books/README.md

 # scraped-books
-This codes gives  you an idea on how to create an  image links
+This code gives  you an idea on how to create an  image links